 The best writing tip: outline YOUR way

-On some novels, you may outline each scene intensively.
-When you get lucky, you’ll have an occasional novel which “writes itself”.
+When writing some novels, you may outline each scene intensively.
+When you get lucky, you’ll have an occasional novel that “writes itself”.
 You can’t count on this, but it’s lovely when a book takes off.
 You can forget about outlining and generating text and mind mapping, and just write.

 The tips above work for just about any novel.
 Keep them in mind, so that you have more fun with your writing.

 If you’ve been watching new authors achieve their dreams, you’re wondering whether you can become a successful author too.
 You can.
 “The One Week Fiction Author: Have Fun And Turn Your Imagination Into Profits” is a program designed specifically for new authors.
 It’s for you if you’re ready to kickstart your writing career and transform your imagination into a profitable business.

 Introducing: The One Week Fiction Author: Have Fun And Turn Your Imagination Into Profits

 If you’ve been watching new authors achieve their dreams, you’re wondering whether you can become a successful author too.

 You can.
 “The One Week Fiction Author: Have Fun And Turn Your Imagination Into Profits” is a program designed specifically for new authors.
 It’s for you if you’re ready to kickstart your writing career and transform your imagination into a profitable business.

 If you've heard that authors are successfully publishing their fiction as serials, and are curious about how it's done, read on.
 Readers enjoy serial fiction today, as they've done for centuries.

 This practical guide helps you to start writing serial fiction, starting today.